Watnall's Sherlock Holmes, the Luddites and the prank that brought down the ancient gallows...

 2 - The Pentrich Rebels

 The arrest of the Pentrich rebellion leader Jeramiah Brandreth, after several weeks on the run, illustrates the threads of Rolleston's police work successfully coming together².
-One of the magistrate's undercover informants, Henry Sampson of Bulwell, was trusted by Brandreth as a leading co-conspirator.
+Apart from leading the ill-conceived rebellion, Brandreth had also shot a man dead at a farm en route.
+One of magistrate Rolleston's undercover informants, Henry Sampson of Bulwell, was trusted by Brandreth as a leading co-conspirator.
 So when a 50 Guinea reward was placed on his head where better for Brandreth to hide than the safe house of his old friend and fellow committee-member?
 His treacherous friend informed Rolleston of Brandreth's place of concealment.
 The result was, on July 20th, two "gamekeepers" were sent to Sansom’s house under the pretence of searching for snares, and poor Brandreth was seized.
-A £100 reward was given to Rolleston's police constable Benjamin Barnes and his four assistants who made the arrest.
+A £100 reward was given to Rolleston's police constable Benjamin Barnes⁶ and his four assistants who made the arrest.

 As a direct result of his Pentrich work, Rolleston was allowed to form his own local militia, the Watnall Troop of the Notts Yeomanry cavalry.
 He'd also been the first to raise the alarm when the bedraggled remnants of the Pentrich marchers had entered Nottinghamshire near his home at Watnall Hall.
 Rolleston had ridden out to confront them and spent the rest of the day rounding up the stragglers.